-Matt Wallace What's In The Bag? - Hero Indian Open
+Matt Wallace What's In The Bag? - BMW International Open

-What clubs did Matt Wallace use to win his second European Tour title at the Hero Indian Open?
+What clubs did Matt Wallace use to win his third European Tour title in Germany?

 Matt Wallace What’s In The Bag?